Where to buy eco-friendly paints

-We all know that a fresh coat of paint can completely transform a home, but have you ever stopped to consider what you’re putting on your walls?
+We all know that a fresh coat of paint can completely transform a home, but have you ever stopped to consider whether you're buying eco-friendly paints?

-Although paint offers a quick, cost effective way to breathe new life into your space, many of them actually contain chemicals that are harmful to our environment and health, and, due to their plastic content, can even damage our homes in the long run.
+Paint is a quick, cost-effective way to breathe new life into your space, but many brands contain chemicals that are harmful to our heath and to the environment.

-With us spending an increasing amount of time indoors and the climate crisis well and truly underway, it’s never been more important to make choices that are kinder to the planet – and, when it comes to paints, there’s no exception.
+It’s never been more important to make choices that are kinder to the planet – and, when it comes to paints, there’s no exception.
+So keep reading to discover everything you need to know about eco-friendly paints, plus our favourite brands.

 What is eco-friendly paint?

 There is no single official definition of eco-friendly paint.
-The general consensus, however, is that eco-friendly paints are those that contain little or none of the chemicals that can harm the environment and our health, such as solvents, heavy metals and VOCs.
+The general consensus, however, is that eco-friendly paints are those that contain little or none of the chemicals that can harm the environment and our health.
+This includes solvents, heavy metals and VOCs.
 The term also refers to paints that are made using environmentally-conscious methods.

-When choosing an eco-friendly paint, it’s worth noting that because a paint contains ‘natural’ ingredients, this doesn’t necessarily mean it’s safer.
-Lead and turpentine, for example, are both produced from natural materials, but can have a harmful effect on health and the environment.
+When choosing an eco-friendly paint, note that ‘natural’ ingredients, aren't automatically better or safer.
+Lead, for example, is a 'natural' material, but can have a harmful effect on health and the environment.

 What are VOCs?